jamiegau/cinema-nmap-scripts/README.md

  - `-n` will disable DSN resolution/lookup.
 Likely not required under this use model.
  - `--stats-every 5` will have updates printed to the screen every 5 seconds if the scan is taking a considerable time.
  - `-p 21,22,80,111,5000,10000` indicates to ONLY SCAN the ports listed.
 This will stop it from scanning many thousands of ports and only scan the ports needed to fingerprint the cinema devices.
 If scanning for many different types of devices at the same time, you must name all the ports these scripts need to fingerprint the device you wish to detect.
  - `--script cinema-nmap-scripts/cinema-dolby-player` tells the nmap scripting engine what script to run.
-You can give it wild cards, for example, `cinema-nmap-scripts/`cinema-*` would run all scripts availabe in the directory starting the 'cinema-'.
+You can give it wild cards, for example, `cinema-nmap-scripts/`cinema-*` would run all scripts available in the directory starting the 'cinema-'.
  - `--script-args 'username=manager,password=password,getcerts=true'`  Arguments are option.
 In this case, you can override the common login credentials if they have been changed.
 You can also ask for it to pull out the public certificates for the device as part of the scan.
-By default Certs are not included.
+By default, Certs are not included.
  - `10.0.0.1-200` is the address range to scan.
 In this case, subnet 10.0.0.x and all devices on ip address 1 to 200 on that subnet.
 You can also list multiple numbers of IP addresses or ranges.

+### Creating your own scripts

+While I will attempt to update these scripts when possible, it would be appreciated if others could contribute to these scripts.
+Direct access to the equipment is required to implement and test the scripts.

+The objective of these scripts is to identify the devices on a projection network without causing any potential side effects.
+A projection network is a critical space in that you do not want to cause a session to error. (for example, a session stoped unexpectedly or lights come on/off at the wrong time).
+Due to this, it is recommended that the ```portrule``` section of the script is more particular in detecting a device is the right device before it starts an intrusive test.
+This is done by looking at more than a single port being available.
+I refer to this as a port fingerprint, in that a certin number of ports must be active/inactive allowing the script to have a much better idea if a device is what we expect.

+The current scripts in this repo are good examples of how to do this, and also why the examples requires numerous ports to be scanned when the scripts are run.

 ### Expected output
 NOTE, this is the expected output.
 The CERTIFICATEs are not shown by default and must be turned on as an argument to the script.